naturalis/puppet-role_drupal/README.md

 -------------
 Sensible defaults for Naturalis in init.pp, extra_users_hash for additional SSH users. admin password will be reported during installation, when installation is done unattended then search in /var/log/syslog for the text:  Installation complete.
 User name: admin  User password: <password here>

 ```
-- configuredrupal             Main installation part, advised to be set to false after installation is complete, modules tend to be re-enabled during every puppet run.
+- configuredrupal             Main installation part, advised to be set to false after installation is complete.
+If set to true and a non working drupal installation is found ( for example due to incorrect module ) then a complete reinstallation of drupal including a complete db drop is initiated.
+- enablessl                   Enable apache SSL modules, see SSL example
 - dbpassword                  Drupal database password
 - docroot                     Documentroot, match location with 'docroot' part of the instances parameter
 - drupalversion               Drupal version